MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 - Oracle Database runs on Azure VMs within the Oracle subnet.
 - In the Azure NetApp Files subnet, Azure NetApp Files stores the data and log files.
 - Oracle Database uses NFS to store and access database files.
-- The optimized NFS client [Oracle Direct NFS (dNFS)][Benefits of using Azure NetApp Files with Oracle Database] increases network bandwidth and improves performance.
+- The connection protocol [Oracle Direct NFS (dNFS)][Benefits of using Azure NetApp Files with Oracle Database] improves performance and throughput.

 ### Components